How to lose weight by checking blood sugar

 Ideal blood sugar levels for weight loss

-To keep your blood sugar level normal, your reading have to be:
+To keep your blood sugar level normal, your reading has to be:

 Unlike the gradual rising and falling, which normally happens throughout the day when eating, sugar spikes occur after eating foods that have a very high amount of sugar, or when eating carbs that break down into smaller glucose units.